John Neville (general): Career

 After the war, Neville accepted a job as an inspector of revenue under the excise laws, so he was ineligible to hold office in Virginia.
 The newly formed United States Congress taxed distilled spirits to help pay for the cost of the Revolutionary War.
 There were two methods of paying the whiskey excise: paying a flat charge or paying by the gallon.
 The tax effectively favored large distillers, most of whom were based in the east, who produced whiskey in volume and could afford the flat fee.
 Western farmers who owned small stills did not usually operate them at full capacity, so they ended up paying a higher tax per gallon.
 Thus, large producers ended up paying a tax of about 6 cents per gallon, while small producers were taxed at about 9 cents per gallon.

 Events climaxed in 1794, according to Alexander Hamilton, when shots were fired at Neville and a U.S. Marshal he was escorting through the area to summon to court farmers who had not paid the tax.
 On July 16, 1794, a group of around fifty men surrounded the Neville mansion, demanding to see the US Marshal.
 The confrontation led to Neville's shooting of one of the protesters.
 Neville and his slaves were not injured during the fight.
 This further angered the people, and the next day, over 500 again surrounded the home.
 At least one more protester died, and Neville's home, Bower Hill, was burned to the ground, including the slave quarters.

 This incident persuaded President George Washington to take the drastic action of leading a militia force of 13,000 men into western Pennsylvania to squelch the uprising.
 This response marked the first time under the new Constitution that the federal government had used a strong military presence to exert authority over the nation's citizens.
 In 1802, the tax was repealed.

 Legacy

 Neville survived his wife, but died at his home on Neville Island in 1803.
 He is buried in Pittsburgh's Allegheny Cemetery.

 Neville built two mansion-style homes near Pittsburgh.
-The first, "Bower Hill", was burned in 1794 during the Whiskey Rebellion, and the second, "Woodville", survives today; owned by the Pittsburgh History and Landmarks Foundation, it is a National Historic Landmark.
+The first, "Bower Hill", was burned in 1794 during the Whiskey Rebellion, and the second, "Woodville", survives today; owned by the Neville House Associates, it is a National Historic Landmark.

 Neville Island, Pennsylvania, is named after Gen. John Neville.

 John Neville was a member of the Society of the Cincinnati in the State of Virginia.